Bring Your Daughter... to the Slaughter: Background

 In 1989, while Iron Maiden were taking a break from touring, Zomba asked Dickinson to write a song for A Nightmare on Elm Street 5: The Dream Child.
 Teaming up with former Gillan (and future Iron Maiden) guitarist Janick Gers, Dickinson recorded the song, which he claims he wrote "in about three minutes," and the project was expanded into an album, Tattooed Millionaire.
 Upon hearing the completed track, Steve Harris decided that it would be "great for Maiden" and convinced Dickinson not to put it on his solo album.

 The original version of the song, which won a Golden Raspberry Award for "Worst Original Song" in 1989, is, according to Dickinson, "substantially different to the Iron Maiden version," explaining that "the arrangement is identical, but mine's kind of... slinky.
 Maiden's just really goes for it."
 Dickinson's original version was included on disc 2 of The Best of Bruce Dickinson in 2001.

 Bruce Dickinson said "We're going to release this as a single on Christmas Eve to scare the living daylights out of Cliff Richard".
-This led to the song competing with Cliff Richard's "Saviour's Day" for the 1990 Christmas number-one, but due to not being officially released until the week after Christmas, went straight to number one on the UK Singles Chart on 30 December 1990.
+Due to not being officially released until the week of Christmas, it went straight to number one on the UK Singles Chart on 30 December 1990.
 This was in spite of a ban by the BBC, who refused to play the song on Radio 1 and showed at least 2 minutes of the live clip for Top of the Pops.
 The B-side features cover versions of "I'm a Mover" (originally by Free) and Led Zeppelin's "Communication Breakdown".

-In addition to the standard 7" and 12" editions, the single was also released as a special edition 7" flip-top "brain pack" edition.
+In addition to the standard 7-inch and 12-inch editions, the single was also released as a special edition 7-inch flip-top "brain pack" edition.

-The video clip features footage from The City of the Dead/Horror Hotel (John Llewellyn Moxey, 1960).
+The music video features scenes from the 1960 horror film The City of the Dead, directed by John Llewellyn Moxey and known as Horror Hotel in North America.

-Like most songs from the No Prayer for the Dying album, "Bring Your Daughter to the Slaughter" was rarely played live following the supporting tour, No Prayer on the Road, with the band only performing it on selected dates in 1992, 1993 and 2003.
+Like most songs from the No Prayer for the Dying album, "Bring Your Daughter to the Slaughter" was rarely played live following the supporting tour, No Prayer on the Road.
+It returned to Iron Maiden's setlists for select dates in 1992, 1993 and 2003.